VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 ### Task 2.1.
 Varying the Mass Transfer Efficiency

-To explore the effect of mass transfer efficiency on future evolution of Cyg X-1, we will vary the efficiency of mass transfer by changing the `mass_transfer_beta` parameter while keeping the initial primary masses and orbital period fixed, as were before.
+To explore the effect of mass transfer efficiency on the future evolution of Cyg X-1, we will vary the efficiency of mass transfer by changing the `mass_transfer_beta` parameter while keeping the initial primary masses and orbital period fixed, as we did before.
 As each run may take a while, we will crowd-source this!

 The participants should split into groups that will be assigned different values of `mass_transfer_beta` and `limit_retention_by_mdot_edd`, which is a control for the Eddington limited mass-accretion rate.
 To do so, please write your name in the following [**Google Spreadsheet**](https://docs.google.com/spreadsheets/d/1HLwsGPu6w3t2NMUcdVYvkHFvqgIOUDkigfrZruN6Uo8/edit?gid=1375531873#gid=1375531873) (navigate to *Lab2 Mass Transfer Efficiency* tab in the lower-left corner if needed) to select a $\beta$ value, from **0.0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9**, corresponding to accretion efficiencies from 100% up to 10%, respectively.
-These values come either without Eddington limit (by default) or with Eddington limited mass-accretion rate.
+These values come either without the Eddington limit (by default) or with Eddington limited mass-accretion rate.
 If you choose the latter, remember to include `limit_retention_by_mdot_edd = .true.` in your `binary_controls` section!

 > [!NOTE]
 >Do not change the initial masses or period.
 Focus only on the effect of beta.
-If you have a slower machine (with lower number of cores), choose lower $\beta$ as these runs tend to be faster.
+If you have a slower machine (with a lower number of cores), choose a lower $\beta$ as these runs tend to be faster.
 Faster machines can attempt higher beta values, which lead to more computationally demanding models.
 The $\beta=0.0$ run should take approximately 5 minutes on 2-core machines, while the $\beta~=~0.9$ run needs around 10 minutes.

 As the model fitting within Cyg X-1 determined parameters is right on the onset of mass transfer, let us comment out the previously applied stopping criterion from the `run_binary_extras.f90` to let the system evolve a bit further.
 This time, let us choose the stopping criterion based on the minimum mass of the donor set to $23\,\mathrm{M_\odot}$.
 As MESA already has a command telling it to finish a run after such a condition is met, we do not need it to be implemented inside the `run_binary_extras.f90`.
 Instead, as the limit of mass applies only to one of the components, we need to include this condition in the `inlist1` file.
 Explore [stopping conditions](https://docs.mesastar.org/en/latest/reference/controls.html#when-to-stop) in the MESA docs to find the right command.